attilaeross/learning/HTML5 basics/Tables.md

 </table>
 ```

-Note: The summary attribute can also be used on the <table> element to provide a description — this is also read out by screenreaders.
-We'd recommend using the <caption> element instead, however, as summary is deprecated by the HTML5 spec, and can't be read by sighted users (it doesn't appear on the page.)
+Note: The summary attribute can also be used on the `html<table>` element to provide a description — this is also read out by screenreaders.
+We'd recommend using the `html<caption>` element instead, however, as summary is deprecated by the HTML5 spec, and can't be read by sighted users (it doesn't appear on the page.)

 ### Adding structure with <thead>, <tfoot>, and <tbody>

 As our tables get a bit more complex in structure, it is useful to give them more structural definition.
-One clear way to do this is by using <thead>, <tfoot>, and <tbody>, which allow you to mark up a header, footer, and body section for the table.
+One clear way to do this is by using `html<thead>`, `html<tfoot>`, and `html<tbody>`, which allow you to mark up a header, footer, and body section for the table.

 They are however very useful for styling and layout not for readability nor accessibility.

-The <thead> element must wrap the part of the table that is the header — this is usually the first row containing the column headings, but this is not necessarily always the case.
-If you are using <col>/<colgroup> element, the table header should come just below those.
+The `html <thead>` element must wrap the part of the table that is the header — this is usually the first row containing the column headings, but this is not necessarily always the case.
+If you are using `html<col>`/`html<colgroup>` element, the table header should come just below those.

-The <tfoot> element needs to wrap the part of the table that is the footer — this might be a final row with items in the previous rows summed, for example.
+The `html<tfoot>` element needs to wrap the part of the table that is the footer — this might be a final row with items in the previous rows summed, for example.
 You can include the table footer right at the bottom of the table as you'd expect, or just below the table header (the browser will still render it at the bottom of the table).\

-The <tbody> element needs to wrap the other parts of the table content that aren't in the table header or footer.
+The `html<tbody>` element needs to wrap the other parts of the table content that aren't in the table header or footer.
 It will appear below the table header or sometimes footer, depending on how you decided to structure it.

 ```html
 <table>